EzraAriwomoi/Project-J/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

-### `npm test`
-    Starts the test runner.
+### Starts the test runner.

-### `npm run eject`
+    npm test

-    Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
+### Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
 If you do this, you can’t go back!
+    npm run eject

 We suggest that you begin by typing: